curvedmark/unindent/README.md

 # unindent

-Remove indentations in a block of code
+Remove indentations from a block of code

 ## Installation